Armenian protesters call for evening rally after police remove barricades

 President Serzh Sargsyan’s promise to suspend the price rise for households until after an independent review failed to end protests in the ex-Soviet country of 3.2 million that has been hit by economic downturn in Russia, its main trading partner.

-On Monday, police reopened Bagramyan Avenue without resorting to force while a representative for the protest organisers called for a rally in nearby Freedom Square.
+On Monday, police reopened Bagramyan Avenue without resorting to force while a representative for the protest organizers called for a rally in nearby Freedom Square.

 “We won’t give up our demands, we will continue our fight,” Arthur Harutyunyan said, reading from a statement.